dataprotectionscholarsnetwork/dataprotectionscholarsnetwork.github.io/content/en/post/DPD 2026 Programme.md

 Speakers were selected through a call for abstracts for concise presentations that the Network launched back in 2023.
 Data protection law scholars of all levels of seniority will present their current work in 3 slides and 5 minutes, followed by 3 minutes of Q&A. The programme encompasses 2 sessions, which consist of two parallel streams.
 Throughout the event, participants will be actively encouraged to engage with each other's work and network.
+Register [here](https://tilburguniversity.zoom.us/meeting/register/5KbmopttROO4Eq-PaCWC6w#/registration)!

 See the programme below:

 ![1](https://github.com/user-attachments/assets/9633b778-809f-4b42-abe2-67dbcc0d684f)
 ![2](https://github.com/user-attachments/assets/6a7d70d2-4b95-4276-80eb-9aeac8ce6a61)